AppImage/docs.appimage.org/source/user-guide/inspect-appimage-content.rst

    Add a section in which the difference of the individual AppImage types are explained.
    See https://github.com/AppImage/AppImageKit/issues/830 for example.
+   Type 2 AppImages are built in 2017 or later

 .. contents:: Contents
    :local: